Android HIV: A Study of Repackaging Malware for Evading Machine-Learning Detection: Attack on MaMaDroid

 wherein $\omega^g=\sum_i{\omega^g_i}$ and $a^g_i$ is the number of API calls indicated by the $i$-th feature in the $g$-th group.
 We change the optimiser from $\delta$ to $\omega$.
 Accordingly, we change the first term of the adversarial objective function to $||\omega||^2_2$, in order to minimise the total number of code injections.

-Since we can only inject code to make adversarial examples, we apply a ReLu function (\textit{i.e.}, $ReLu(\omega)=max(0,\omega)$) to clip $\omega$ to non-negative values after each iteration.
+Deleting codes may jeopardise the functionality of the malware, therefore we only inject code to make adversarial examples.
+We apply a ReLu function (\textit{i.e.}, $ReLu(\omega)=max(0,\omega)$) to clip $\omega$ to non-negative values after each iteration.
 As the result, the first constraint (\textit{i.e.}, $\frac{a^g_i+\omega^g_i}{a^g+\omega^g} \in [0,1]$) is automatically satisfied.
 To satisfy the second constraint (the sum of the feature values in the same group being 1), we normalise $\sum_{i}{\frac{a^g_i+\omega^g_i}{a^g+\omega^g}}$ for each group after each gradient descent round.
-The detailed algorithm is in Algorithm \ref{CW_psudo}.